nschwei/CallMeBichael/README.md

 #### TODO:
 - Enemies (3 types?)
 [2 Done?]
      - (If time) Feelers to reduce enemy clumping []
-     - Shooting enemy prediction is to flakey since we change speed real fast (just remove prediction?) []
+     - Shooting enemy prediction is too flakey since we change speed really fast (just remove prediction?)
+[Done]
+     - Make the projectile explode []
 - Spawn at edges of the screen [Done]
 - City Map --> See models
 - Timer [Done]